serge-svg/java-lambdas-and-streams/lambdas/lambdas2-filtering/README.md

-# java-lambdas2
+# Filtering
-Module - lambdas2: This module provides usage examples of how to search values, first with an interface and classes and second with lambdas
+* This module provides usage examples of how to search values, first with an interface and classes and second with lambdas